Prosecutors Defend Manafort Warrants Following Challenges Over Evidence

 "Maybe we're closer than we've ever been," the judge said, but she said she needed more information to make a final decision.

-The government and Manafort have disputed how much property and other collateral he must put up as part of a bail agreement.
+The government and Manafort have disputed how much property and other collateral must be put up as part of a bail agreement.

 Manafort was indicted last year on charges connected to alleged tax evasion, money laundering and the work he did on behalf of Ukraine's government without properly registering as a foreign agent.

-Manafort has pleaded not guilty in his Washington D.C. case and a related case brought against him in federal court in the Eastern District of Virginia.
-His Virginia case is set to go to trial next month and then his Washington D.C. case is scheduled for trial later in the year.
+Manafort has pleaded not guilty in his Washington, D.C., case and a related case brought against him in federal court in the Eastern District of Virginia.
+His Virginia case is set to go to trial next month, and then his Washington, D.C., case is scheduled for trial later in the year.

 Manafort's camp points out that even though Mueller was appointed to investigate whether any Americans conspired with the Russian attack on the 2016 presidential campaign, prosecutors haven't made any charges against Manafort connected to alleged election interference.